mikro-orm/mikro-orm/docs/defining-entities.md

 }

-export interface Book extends IEntity<string> { }
+export interface Book extends AnyEntity<string> { }
 ```

-You will need to extend Book's interface with `IEntity`.
+You will need to extend Book's interface with `AnyEntity`.
 The interface represents internal
 methods added to your entity's prototype via `@Entity` decorator.

-> `IEntity` is generic interface, its type parameter depends on data type of normalized primary
+> `AnyEntity` is generic interface, its type parameter depends on data type of normalized primary
 > key produced by used driver.
 SQL drivers usually use `number` and Mongo driver uses `string`.
 > This type default to union type `number | string`.
 Keep in mind that you have to worry about
 > this only when you define your primary key as `_id` instead of `id`.